PedroAntunes178/MyCLINT/README.md

 # MyCLINT
 RISC-V Core Local Interrupt Controller (CLINT) written in Verilog.
 The initial focus is for it to work as a IOb-SoC-VexRiscv peripheral.
+This repository was archived since we are now working in https://github.com/IObundle/iob-clint.
+Please go there for further development.

 ## Simulation
 To simulate the CLINT unit the user can use both "icarus verilog" and "verilator".
 Simply run: